umputun/spot/README.md

   - if no match found, Spot will try to match on tags in the inventory file.
   - if no match found, Spot will try to match on host name in the inventory file.
   - if no match found, Spot will try to match on host address in the playbook file.
-  - if no match found, Spot will use it as a host name.
+  - if no match found, Spot will use it as a host address.
-- if `--target` is not set, Spot will assume the `default` target.
+- if `--target` is not discovered, Spot will assume the `default` target.

 ### Inventory

-The inventory file is a simple yml what can represent a list of hosts or a list of groups with hosts.
+The inventory file is a simple yml (ot toml) what can represent a list of hosts or a list of groups with hosts.
 In case if both groups and hosts defined, the hosts will be merged with groups and will add a new group named `hosts`.

 By default, inventory loaded from the file/url set in `SPOT_INVENTORY` environment variable.
 This is the lowest priority and can be overridden by `inventory` from the playbook (next priority) and `--inventory` flag (highest priority)
 .